frob/frob.github.com/content/posts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 Drupal 8, from all I can see, *gives us more tools out of the box than any other site building platform*.
 This is a good time.

 For the longest time I thought Drupal's biggest problem was PHP --and I mostly still think that.
 The difference between now and 5 years ago is that PHP's development is starting to gain velocity.
 We are starting to see some of the improvements from HHVM and PHPng being brought into PHP.
 PHP7 holds some real potential.
 PHP has always been really fast and it is still really fast.
 Big pipe is the <q>new thing</q> for PHP and it can work, things are possible.
 All of this gives me hope.
 It gives me hope for Drupal.

+## So where does this leave me?

+Elixir and Phoenix are worth learning.
+The benchmarks speak for themselves, the developer experience is excellent, and the fault-tolerance story is unlike anything in the PHP world.
+But Drupal is not dying -- it is adapting.
+For now, Phoenix earns a place in my toolbox for the kinds of problems it was built to solve: real-time, highly concurrent, connection-heavy applications.
+For content management, Drupal is still the answer.
+The best tools are the ones you pick for the right job.